Some parents want to wait to vaccinate their kids. Here's why doctors say do it now

 Myocarditis after vaccination is "very, very rare," explains Kimberlin.
 And it's usually short-lived.
 In most instances, adolescents who've developed myocarditis have improved quickly.
 "The management of it usually is taking some ibuprofen — some Advil," Kimberlin says.

-Rates of post-vaccination myocarditis are expected to be lower in young kids than that observed in teens.
+Rates of post-vaccination myocarditis are expected to be lower in young kids than those observed in teens.
 Myocarditis, which can also occur after bacterial and viral infections, including COVID-19, is generally significantly less common among younger children.
-That's partly because the condition is linked with puberty hormones, explains pediatrician Nicole Baldwin, who practices in Cincinnati, Ohio.
+That's partly because the condition is linked with puberty hormones, explains pediatrician Nicole Baldwin, who practices in Cincinnati.

 And the smaller dose size for younger kids may also reduce the risk, Kalu adds.
 "The physiology behind why they saw some of the post-vaccine myocarditis seems to be related to how the immune system is reacting to the vaccine.
 It's mounting a protective level of antibody, but maybe a little overzealous in those efforts," she says.